A ministry that administers less, paid the same

 Objection

-"But you need a ministry to oversee the government offices and wind down the regional funds responsibly."
+"But you need a ministry to oversee the government offices and manage the transition out of the discretionary lines."

 Answer